SSRdogs.org.au

 If your dog originally came from a rescue group please contact them, most would be very concerned and will try to help.

-If you are unable to find an alternative solution or someone who can take in your pet, then you need to try and find your pet a new home yourself.
+If you are unable to find an alternative solution then you may need to try and find your pet a new home yourself.

-Note: Do not advertise your pet as free to good home.
-Ask a reasonable fee to discourage unscrupulous people such as re-sellers from responding to your advertisement.
-You can always waive the fee when you find a good home.
-Or donate the money to your favourite charity, or ask enough to cover microchipping, registration, vaccination or even just desexing if you feel uncomfortable about accepting money.
-Run the ad several times.
-You are looking to reach a wide audience.
+NEVER advertise your pet as free to good home.
+Ask a reasonable fee to discourage unscrupulous people such as re-sellers from responding to your advertisement even if you donate the money to your favourite charity, or ask enough to cover microchipping, registration, vaccination, desexing.
 If you don't like the home offered it's OK to say no.

 To your veterinarian.